dnmort/Data-Science-Projects/DataCamp Projects/ReadMe.txt

+# DataCamp Projects
 This folder contains projects I completed on DataCamp (datacamp.com).

-These are placed here to show skills I have developed in coding, etc.
+These project skills I have developed in Data Science.

-Guided projects come with more detailed instructions and tests to confirm I am getting the correct results.
+- Guided: projects with detailed instructions and tests for checking results.
-Unguided projects have significantly fewer instructions and no preprogrammed tests.
+- Unguided: projects with relatively few instructions and no preprogrammed tests.

 Note: these projects are pdf copies of the projects completed on DataCamp.
-Not all of the content (especially the text) is my original work.
+Not all of the content, especially that found in the markdwon cells, is my original work.